 - Park your car yourself.

-Take Magical Express from the airport (or drive yourself and avoid using valet parking), carry your own bags, and use Disney’s free transportation between the parks and resorts, and your transportation tip requirements will be little to none.
+Drive yourself and avoid using valet parking, carry your own bags, and use Disney’s free transportation between the parks and resorts, and your transportation tip requirements will be little to none.

 I’m at the hotel.
 Who needs a tip first?